Novena for Pregnancy and Motherhood

 We invoke Our Lady of Guadalupe’s intercession for pregnant women, because not only is she our spiritual mother, but she depicted herself on the image as pregnant with Baby Jesus.
 She wants us to know that she loves and cares for us, especially during pregnancy.
 Just as we can run to our mothers in times of need, so can we run to our Blessed Mother, for she will hold both mother and baby in her mantle.

 St. Gerard Majella

 St. Gerard Majella was born in Italy, and from a young age he wanted to devote himself to Christ.
 His father died when he was young, so it was up to him to work to help his mother.
 As a young boy, he worked as a tailor, a business he continued when he was older.
 He took care of his mother, giving half his wages to her and half to the poor.

 Gerard’s real desire was to serve God.
 Because of his poor health, he was turned down the by the Franciscans, but he was accepted by the Congregation of the Most Holy Redeemer.
 His superiors said that he was a model of obedience and piety.
 Though he was always weak and sickly, he did the work of three men—and without complaint.
 In addition, he is said to have had the gifts of prophecy, bilocation, visions, ecstasies, and infused knowledge.

 One night, after leaving a dinner he shared with a local family, one of the young daughters ran up to him telling him he forgot his handkerchief.
-Using his gift of prophesy, he told her to keep it, saying she might need it someday.
+Using his gift of prophecy, he told her to keep it, saying she might need it someday.
 Many years later, after St. Gerard had died, this young woman was in labor and in danger of losing her baby and her own life.
 She remembered the handkerchief and asked for it to be placed on her belly.
 Immediately her pain stopped, and she gave birth to a healthy baby.

 Since then, St. Gerard has been invoked as the patron saint of preborn children, mothers, and pregnancies.